 3 - Discussion Point for the meeting

-2 - Can be pushed to next Quarterly, deprioritized for now
+2 - Can be pushed to the next Quarterly, deprioritized for now

-Capture a snapshot of where your company is now by simply looking at the Organizational Chart.
-Consider the current structure and who you have in place for where you need to be in the next 90 days as it relates to your goals.
-For any concerns, create an Issue so that the whole team can discuss and make a decision on any adjustments, such as additional resources that may be required to support potential initiatives.
+Capture a snapshot of where your company is now by simply looking at the Responsibilities chart.
+Consider the current structure and whom you have in place for where you need to be in the next 90 days as it relates to your goals.
+For any concerns, create an Issue so the whole team can discuss and decide on any adjustments, such as additional resources that may be required to support potential initiatives.

 To familiarize yourself with where you're going, we recommend taking a few moments to review the Vision.
-If something feels off, or if you believe that the goals need adjusting, create an Issue so that the team can discuss it.
-Generally, changes to the Organizational Chart and Vision would occur during an Annual meeting.
-Still, if something is standing in the way of your company's goals it certainly needs to be addressed sooner rather than later.
+If something feels off or you believe the goals need adjusting, create an Issue so the team can discuss it.
+Generally, changes to the Responsibilities chart and Vision would occur during an Annual meeting.
+Still, if something stands in the way of your company's goals, it must be addressed sooner rather than later.

 Reflect on your personal and professional bests

-Simply spend a few quiet moments preparing for the segue.
+Spend a few quiet moments preparing for the segue.
 What's working, what needs work?
-Often, we don't put enough thought into this for Level 10 Meetings.
+Often, we don't put enough thought into this for Weekly Meetings.
 For Quarterlies, you want to provide a thoughtful answer instead of flying by the seat of your pants.

 Quarterly meetings serve as a review of the last quarter to better identify the next quarter's needs.
-Spending time prepping will put you in a better position for identifying and reaching your goals.
+Spending time prepping will put you in a better position to identify and reach your goals.